 High Tier grants go towards supporting areas such as commons and woodlands, and other environmentally significant sites and offers a greater range of grants than Mid Tier.

-The application window for MT (Mid Tier) and Wildlife Offer agreements is open and will remain open until 18 August 2023.
+The application window for MT (Mid Tier) and Wildlife Offer agreements is open and the deadline has now been extended until 15 September 2023.
 Wildlife Offers are pre-made selections of Mid Tier options which focus on improving wildlife, they are aimed at being a quicker and easier way to apply for a Mid Tier agreement.

 More information on CS MT and Wild Offers can be found at: GOV.UK | Mid Tier grants and Wildlife Offers 2023: Countryside Stewardship